TheYaac/TheYaac/README.md

-- 👋 Hi, I’m @TheYaac
+- 👋 Hi, I’m @TheYaac or Yaac for short.
-- 👀 I’m interested in Minecraft Modding and Datapacks
+- 👀 I’m interested in Minecraft Modding and Datapacks.
-- 🌱 I’m currently learning Minecraft Datapacks
+- 🌱 I’m currently learning Minecraft Datapacks.
 - 💞️ I’m looking to collaborate on something in the future.
 - 📫 Reach me on Twitter @The_Yaac